USA Today Sports. Pictured: Carson Wentz, Drew Brees

 Wiseguys, that’s who.

-New Orleans opened as a 9-point favorite at Bookmaker.
+New Orleans opened as a 9-point favorite.
 Sharps immediately pounced on the Eagles +9.
 This heavy smart money caused market-wide reverse line movement, forcing the books to drop the Eagles from +9 to +7.5.

 The Eagles are getting only 39% of bets but a whopping 72% of dollars.
 This indicates big sharp wagers buying low on the defending champs, with five dollar Average Joes loading up on Drew Brees and the Saints.